prebid/prebid.github.io/prebid-server/developers/add-new-bidder-go.md

 ```
 We encourage you to utilize the full features of [JSON Schema](https://spacetelescope.github.io/understanding-json-schema/) to narrowly define your bidder parameter data types.
 If you copy and paste these examples, please remember to change the  `title` and `description` to refer to your bidder name instead of our fictional Foo example.

 When choosing your parameter names, please consider aligning with the OpenRTB 2.5 standard by using lower case letters without camel casing or special characters.

+Properties in [JSON Schema](https://spacetelescope.github.io/understanding-json-schema/) are case sensitive.
+If you choose to specify multiple properties differing only by case for compatibility, we ask that you include the word 'preferred' in one of the descriptions to give a hint to third party configuration systems.

 In addition to the examples listed below, please refer to [existing bidder parameter files](https://github.com/prebid/prebid-server/tree/master/static/bidder-params) for guidance.